Sudarshan-Gowda/XL-File-Generation/README.md

-# Basic Emaple of QR Code Generation in Java
+# Basic Example of QR Code Generation in Java
   To Generate QR Code for your application using Java and zxing library.

 ## Running This Application Locally